Vlad-404/trivia-game/README.md

 ![Desktop Demo](https://github.com/Vlad-404/trivia-game/blob/master/assets/images/mockup.JPG "Desktop Demo")

-Are you ready to become rich...in knowledge?
+>Are you ready to become **rich**...in knowledge?
 Then look no further, as this trivia game will test your knowledge in 4 different categories.

 Welcome to the first game I made.
 I hope you will enjoy it.